-Another place that cell phones just don’t need to be is in rooms behind closes doors.
-In general, this is a good rule 24/7 , because having tech in non-communal spaces opens up even good kids to unnecessary temptations and trouble.
-At the very least though, this should be enforced at night.
+Another place that cell phones don’t need to be is in rooms behind closed doors.
+This is a good rule 24/7 for younger tweens and teens, because having tech in non-communal spaces opens up even good kids to unnecessary temptations and trouble.
+At the very least, though, this should be enforced at night.

-There are many life lessons that come with the privilege of technology, and they aren’t all about how to use it correctly.
-Computers, tablets, and iPhones are not cheap and keeping track of and tacking care of them properly is important.
+Many life lessons come with the privilege of technology, and they aren’t all about how to use it correctly.
+Computers, tablets, and iPhones are not cheap, and keeping track of and taking care of them properly is important.

-The most valuable habit of all, IMHO, is #3 “Put First Things First”.
+In my opinion, the most valuable habit is #3 “Put First Things First.”
 So many adults struggle with this and that’s why the sooner we can help our tweens and teens put it into practice, the better off they will be.
 Consider it an early graduation gift.

-Texting friends, playing the latest gaming app, checking social media, these are all activities that come behind. homework and chores.
-Well behind.
+Texting friends, playing the latest gaming app, and checking social media are all activities that come after homework and chores.

-It’s not a bad idea to set designated “off” times for phones with your tweens.
-This way they have some time set aside already.
-As your kids get older, more freedom may be in order so they begin learning to manage their own schedule.
+Setting designated “off” times for phones, particularly with a tween who just acquired their first phone is not a bad idea.
+This way, they have some time set aside already.
+As your kids get older, more freedom may be in order, so they begin learning to manage their own schedule.

-Either way, make sure there are proper consequences in place if grades are suffering or the trash isn’t getting taken out.
+Either way, ensure proper consequences are in place if grades are suffering or the trash isn’t taken out on schedule.

 Technology Use Will Be Monitored

 Yes, most of us trust our tweens and teens, but they are still kids.
 And even good kids can make bad choices.
-In fact, tweens and teens are kind of wired to do dumb stuff, because their brains aren’t fully formed yet.
+In fact, tweens and teens are in a developmental stage that causes them to be wired to do dumb stuff because their brains aren’t fully formed yet.

-Truth: It’s practically impossible to read every one of your kid’s text messages per day — and don’t even get us started on going through their web history!
+Truth: It’s practically impossible to read every one of your kid’s text messages, snapchats, or Instagram DMs each day — and don’t even get us started on going through their web history!
 But we want to share a tool that’s been incredibly useful for many families.

-It’s pretty dang hard to parent in the age of TikTok and Snapchat.
-But if you could use some help keeping your child safe online, we suggest giving Bark a try. we’ve got you covered for 7 days for free here
+It’s pretty hard to parent in the age of TikTok and Snapchat.
+But if you could use some help keeping your child safe online, we suggest giving Bark a try.

 For more information or to sign up, please visit here.

-Technology is incredibly powerful and gives access to so many things our kids have never seen or dealt with before in their lives.
+Technology is incredibly powerful and gives access to many things our kids have never seen or dealt with before.
 Many of us as adults have a hard time with it all.

-It’s so easy to fall into the comparison trap and start feeling bad about ourselves.
-Or how often do you want to just tell someone off who is posting stuff you don’t agree with, but you stop yourself at the last minute and delete it.
+It’s easy to fall into the comparison trap and feel bad about ourselves.
+Or how often do you want to just tell someone off who is posting stuff you don’t agree with, but you stop yourself at the last minute and delete it?

 Now think about our teenagers in the same position.
-Everything is magnified 10x in the teenage mind.
-And self control…. yeah, that’s not exactly a teenager’s strong suit either.
+Everything is magnified in the teenage mind.
+And self-control…. yeah, that’s not exactly a teenager’s strong suit either.

-Oh, and there’s a whole embarrassment factor going on here as well.
-Sexting, porn, naked selfies – these aren’t topics our teens are dying to talk with us about.
-If they can avoid the discussions they will, but that doesn’t mean they aren’t seeing this stuff.
+There’s also the embarrassment factor going on here as well.
+Sexting, porn, naked selfies, and hook-ups, these aren’t topics our teens are dying to talk with us about.
+If they can avoid these discussions, they will, but that doesn’t mean they aren’t seeing this stuff.

-Parenting is just as important in the virtual world as it is in the real world.
+Parenting is just as important in the digital world as in the real world.
 Our teens and tweens need our supervision and our guidance.
-We have to help them gain the skills and the discernment that are required to navigate online safely and responsibly.
+We have to help them gain the skills and discernment that are required to navigate online safely and responsibly.

 This is why monitoring their internet and cell phone activity is the right thing to do.
-Be up front about it, let them know you will be watching and checking and reading.
-If you’re not being secretive about it, then it’s not spying, it’s parenting.
+Be upfront about it, and let them know you will be watching, checking, and reading.
+If you’re not being secretive about it, then it’s not spying.
+It’s parenting.

 The statistics are frightening.
-8 deaths and 1,161 injuries a day in the US, on average, are caused by distracted driving.
+On average, eight deaths and 1,161 injuries a day in the US are caused by distracted driving.

-The best place for your child’s phone when they are driving is in the glove compartment.
+The glove compartment is the best place for your child’s phone when driving.
 There are also auto-responders on most phones that can be set to remove the temptation of answering texts while driving.
-Some teens have created their own system, where they buddy check each other and a passenger just takes the driver’s phone.
+Some teens have created their own system, where they buddy-check each other, and a passenger takes the driver’s phone.

-And finally, actions speak louder than words, make sure you are setting an example for safe cell phone use while in the car.
+And finally, actions speak louder than words, make sure you set an example for safe cell phone use while in the car.

-You may also found our Managing Teens and Technology Bundle helpful as it includes the tech rules printable as well as the cell phone contract general and for driving, social media contract and important tech topics to talk about with your teen.
+You may also find our Managing Teens and Technology Bundle helpful as it includes the tech rules printable as well as the cell phone contract general and for driving, social media contracts,s and important tech topics to talk about with your teen.

 Parenting Tweens and Teens is hard.
 Here are some popular technology posts that other parents found helpful to make it a little easier.